thalhauzair1/WifiConnect/README.txt

 EXAMPLE:
 If your WiFi name is "MyHomeWiFi" and password is "mypassword123":
+- In ConnectWifi.bat: set SSID=MyHomeWiFi
-- Change "YourSSID" to "MyHomeWiFi" (both places)
+- In WifiProfile.xml: Change "YourSSID" to "MyHomeWiFi" (both places)
-- Change "YourPassword" to "mypassword123"
+- In WifiProfile.xml: Change "YourPassword" to "mypassword123"

-STEP 2: Run the Script
+STEP 3: Run the Script
 ----------------------
 1. Double-click ConnectWifi.bat
 2. The script will automatically request Administrator privileges